MorenoHilbran/Game-Project/README.md

 # Game-Project
-Mine Sweeper game for last assignment project at first semester in Algoritma Pemrograman and got A result using cpp
+Mine Sweeper game for last assignment project at first semester in Algoritma Pemrograman and got A result using c++ and C